What Does a Trust Attorney Do? A Complete Breakdown

 This meeting is for you, so it’s important to come with a clear idea of what you want to accomplish.
 Spend some time thinking about your goals.
 Do you want to ensure your children are provided for?
 Protect your assets from probate?
 Plan for potential long-term care costs?
 Write these goals down.
 Also, keep a running list of any questions that come to mind before your appointment.
 Being prepared with your objectives and questions helps you and your attorney be efficient with your time.
 If you need help getting started, exploring a firm’s video library can be a great way to spark ideas and formulate your questions.

-Common Myths About Trusts and Estates Attorneys, Debunked
+Common Myths About Estate Planning, Debunked

 Let’s be honest, the world of trusts and estates can feel intimidating.
 A lot of that comes from common misunderstandings that stop people from protecting their families.
 It’s time to clear the air and separate fact from fiction so you can make confident decisions about your future.
 Below, we’ll walk through some of the most persistent myths I hear from clients and get to the truth of what effective planning is all about.